 Overview of the role:

-• Passionate and comfortable about using your personal story to make a difference in health policies
+• Comfortable with using your personal story to make a difference in health policies

 • Willing to learn about basic knowledge of Heart & Stroke and health policy